g-nitin/Contrastive-Planning/code/llm_reasoning/outputs/gemini_output.md

 <details><summary>Response</summary>

-	The action `pushup sokoban l10 l6 l2 crate2` is used because the Sokoban is currently at location `l10`, as per the previous steps in the solution.
-The action `pushdown sokoban l12 l6 l2 crate2` requires the Sokoban to be at `l12`, which is not the case at this point.
+	The action `pushup sokoban l10 l6 l2 crate2` is used because the Sokoban is currently at location `l10`, and the crate is at location `l6`.
+The action `pushdown sokoban l12 l6 l2 crate2` requires the Sokoban to be at location `l12`, which is not the case in the current state.

 </details>